ubuntu-mate/ubuntu-mate.org/_posts/2022-03-29-ubuntu-mate-jammy.md

 I've updated the Metacity/Marco (the MATE Window Manager) themes in Yaru to make sure they match GNOME/CSD/Handy windows for a consistent look and feel across all window types 🪟 and 3rd party compositors like `picom`.
-We even patched how Marco renders shadows so windows they look cohesive regardless of app toolkit or compositor being used.
+I even patched how Marco and `picom` render shadows so windows they look cohesive regardless of toolkit or compositor being used.

 #### Ubuntu MATE Welcome & Boutique